 The trace capture interposer is built as a shared object you preload into your application.
 Here's a simple example:

-If you set the environment variable MTRACE_CTL_FILE it will override the default of /tmp/mtrace.out.
-Note that the PID will still be appended to whatever you specify.
-If the program you're tracing calls exec(), a second trace with the same pid will have a sequence number appended (like mtrace.out.706.1).
+If you set the environment variable MTRACE_CTL_FILE it will override the default of /tmp/mtrace.mtr.XXX, where XXX will be replaced by the PID of the process.
+The PID will still be appended to whatever you specify (see MTRACE_CTL_PID).
+If the program you're tracing calls exec(), a second trace with the same pid will have a sequence number appended (like mtrace.mtr.706.1).